kimu805/townfo/README.md

 ### Association

 - belongs_to :user
-- belongs_to :notice
-- belongs_to :circular
+- belongs_to :readable, polymorphic: true